 TOEFL and IELTS Waiver – international students who have graduated from an accredited 4-year U.S. university or from one of the following countries: Australia, Canada (excluding Quebec), Ireland, New Zealand, or the United Kingdom are not required to take the TOEFL or IELTS.

-3. Graduate Teaching Fellowship (GTF)—If you are applying for a GTF, you must submit by mail (5206 University of Oregon Eugene, OR 97403-5206) or email to firstname.lastname@example.org
+3. Graduate Employment (GE)—If you are applying for a GE, you must submit by mail (5206 University of Oregon Eugene, OR 97403-5206) or email to email@example.com We will use your letters of reference from your Asian Studies Graduate Application, so there is no need to send additional letters for this GE application.

 4. Transcripts – Applicants must hold an undergraduate degree from an accredited 4-year university by the time of admission.
 International students must submit the final transcripts in both the original language and an official English translation.